OceanDataTools/openrvdas/docs/configuration_files.md

 }
 ```

-### Cruise Modes
+### Modes

 Typically, a vessel will have sets of logger configurations that
 should all be run together: which should be running when in port, when
 underway, etc.

 To accommodate easy reference to these modes of operation, we include
-a "mode" dictionary in our cruise definition file:.
+a "mode" dictionary in our configuration file:.
 Each mode
-definition is a dictm the keys of which are logger names, and the
+definition is a dict the keys of which are logger names, and the
 values are the names of the configurations that logger should be in
 when the mode is selected.
 To illustrate: